Chapter 4 The Last Order

 Everything about the mission felt wrong.
 He needed to stay alert.
 But he had been in this heightened, tense state for thirty odd hours already and he could barely keep his eyes open.

-The silence that followed reminded Damien of his childhood, scenes he kept recalling these days.
+Damien’s mind drifted back to his childhood on the farm.
 More than once he had seen representatives of their landlord coming to the farm with harsh new rules.
 He remembered asking his parents why they didn’t object to such unreasonable demands.
 Each time they would surreptitiously shake their heads and signal for him to stay quiet.

 “We’re ordinary folks, we obey,” they would tell him afterwards.
 “If we make a fuss, we only end up making trouble for ourselves – and for others too.
 Keep your head down and concentrate on getting by.
 There’s no point making a scene.”